 I’ve also worked in retail management, such as store manager/company manager trainer for a large video store chain in Indianapolis, tool & hardware lead and shift manager for Sears (also in Indy), and shift manager for Borders Bookstore at McCarran International Airport here in Las Vegas.

-More recently, I’ve worked for many years as an independent contractor, including property maintenance, satellite dish installation, and of course swimming pool & spa service and equipment repair & installation.
+In more recent years, I’ve worked as an independent contractor, including property maintenance, satellite dish installation, and of course swimming pool & spa service and equipment repair & installation.